oyooyo/keyble/README.md

 # keyble

-*keyble* is a set of command line tools and *(not yet)* a Node.js library for controlling/interfacing with [eqiva eQ-3 Bluetooth Smart Lock](https://www.eq-3.com/products/eqiva/bluetooth-smart-lock.html)s.
+*keyble* is a set of command line tools for controlling/interfacing with [eqiva eQ-3 Bluetooth Smart Lock](https://www.eq-3.com/products/eqiva/bluetooth-smart-lock.html)s.

 At a price of just about 60€, these Smart Locks offer an excellent price/performance ratio.
 But until now, these smart locks could only be controlled using the vendor's official Smartphone app, and could not be integrated into existing smart home systems.